robole/eleventy-tutorials/README.md

 The project can be found in the [csv](/csv) folder.

-### Graph (Post Count)
+### Charts (Post Count)

-This is a demonstration of making a graph using [chart.css](https://chartscss.org/).
-It enables styling a HTML table as a graph without the need for JavaScript.
+This is a demonstration of making a chart using the [chart.css](https://chartscss.org/) library.
+It enables styling a HTML table as a chart without the need for JavaScript.
 This is great for performance and accessibility.

 ![ a bar chart of posts grouped by year](./.img/graph.png)

 In this example, I create a bar chart of the number of blog posts written each year.

-The project can be found in the [graph](/graph/) folder.
+The project can be found in the [chart](/chart/) folder.